Zephyr Teachout: Political views

 Teachout was among the minority of Democratic congressional candidates who endorsed Bernie Sanders during the 2016 Democratic presidential primaries.
 She was also among the first candidates Sanders endorsed.
 He subsequently endorsed her for attorney general of New York in 2018, and Teachout endorsed him in the 2020 Democratic presidential primary.
 In a January 2020 opinion column in The Guardian, Teachout wrote that Sanders's Democratic presidential rival Joe Biden had "a big corruption problem" arising from his relationships with donors over the course of his Senate career.
 Sanders apologized to Biden for the article, saying: "It is absolutely not my view that Joe is corrupt in any way."

 Teachout's platform for her House campaign included a higher minimum wage, increased spending on public infrastructure, a ban on fracking, an increase in manufacturing jobs, property tax cuts, increased investment in rural infrastructure, an end to Common Core and high-stakes testing, and campaign finance reform (specifically working to overturn Citizens United v.
 FEC).

 While running for Attorney General of New York, Teachout pledged that she would use the power of the office to sue Trump for violating anti-corruption laws and to force him to divest from his businesses.

 Electoral history

 Personal life and family

 Teachout is married to Nicholas S. Juliusburger, a software company executive.
-They live in Clinton, New York.
+They live in East Harlem, Manhattan.

-Zephyr's siblings are Woden, Chelsea, Dillon, and Cabot.
-Zephyr's older sister, Woden, has a PhD in American history from Harvard and has taught at Middlebury College.
-Her younger sister Chelsea is a Boston trial attorney.
-Dillon Teachout, her youngest sister, is a social worker in Maple Corner, Vermont.
-Cabot, her youngest sibling and only brother, is a Norwich, Vermont criminal defense lawyer.

 In October 2018, Teachout and Juliusburger were expecting their first child.
 Teachout used footage of her receiving an ultrasound in a campaign advertisement.

+In 2020, Teachout enrolled in the Master of Divinity program at Union Theological Seminary.
+For her field education, she served at Saint Luke's Lutheran Church.